bluegenes/2022-paper-protein-kmers/manuscript.md

 For many mapping-based AAI approaches, it is important to report both the percent identity of matched regions and the fraction of the genomes that were mapped.
 This prevents believing artificially high similarity values when only small fractions of the genomes overlap.
 In contrast, containment-based AAI by necessity considers all of the sequence of at least one of the two genomes, as the containment measure is the matched k-mers divided by the total k-mers in the query genome.
 Since containment is directional, when both proteomes are equally trusted (e.g. neither set of protein k-mers is being 6-frame translated from genome sequence), then the average containment considers the entire set of protein sequence from both proteomes.
 While the AAI value is based on this measure, it may be useful to also consider/report the percent containment of each proteome alongside the AAI value, as this describes the percent of each proteome that matched.

+While several studies have proposed utilization of more complex evolutionary models, the simple mutational model accurately estimates nucleotide similarity when compared with mapping-based estimates [@dk_fracminhash].

 <!---
+For groups not well represented in reference databases, assessing protein similarity can lead to classification at higher taxonomic ranks, such as phylum or family-level annotation. .. much better than nothing.

 Protein k-mer containment analysis was demonstrated by Mash Screen [@doi:10.1186/s13059-019-1841-x] For both 6-frame translation applications, comparisons will be relative to a set of trusted reference proteomes.